s41nn0n/silverbullet-hackernews/README.md

 Insert your plug description here

 ## Build
-To build this plug, make sure you have [SilverBullet installed](https://silverbullet.md/Install).
+To build this plug, make sure you have [SilverBullet installed with Deno](https://silverbullet.md/Install/Deno).
 Then, build the plug with:

 ```shell
 deno task build